|

 Sculpture

-Descriptive Notes on the Art of the Statuary at the Panama-Pacific
+of the Exposition Palaces and Courts Descriptive Notes on the Art of the Statuary at the Panama-Pacific

 International Exposition, San Francisco, by Juliet Helena Lumbard